Type 1 Diabetes

-In kids with Childhood Diabetes, their immune system destroys cells in the pancreas that make insulin.
+In kids with Type 1 Diabetes, their immune system destroys cells in the pancreas that make insulin.
 Insulin helps you to use the energy from food.
 Children with T1D need daily insulin injections to stay alive and healthy.

-In Colorado, over 40% of children at the time of T1D diagnosis are experiencing a life threatening condition called diabetic ketoacidosis (DKA).
+In Colorado, almost 60% of children at the time of T1D diagnosis are experiencing a life threatening condition called diabetic ketoacidosis (DKA).

 Research at the Barbara Davis Center for Diabetes—of thousands of children, over 25 years—has taught us that it is possible to prevent almost all DKA and hospitalizations for T1D, if: